 Special thanks to Heather L. Montgomery for this guest post.
 Heather has published 15 nonfiction books in both the trade and educational industries.
-She’ll join Jennifer Swanson and Miranda Paul as faculty for our Nuts & Bolts of Science Writing workshop, June 9-13, 2019 at the Highlights Foundation Retreat Center in Pennsylvania.

 I am a student of nonfiction.
 To make my writing stand out of that ever-deep slush pile, I study other writers’ works and slip their tricks into my writing.
 Over and over I noticed that enduring writing goes beyond fun facts to present big ideas–important concepts, principles, or practices of science relevant to young readers.